himanshubhardwaz/himanshubhardwaz/README.md

 <br/>

 <p>
-A Skilled FullStack JavaScript Developer 🚀 from India.
+A Skilled FullStack Typescript Developer 🚀 from India.
 Always working on some project or learning something new!
 <br/>
-Stacks I have worked with : React, Redux, Tailwind, Node, MongoDB, Socket.io
+Stacks I have worked with : Next.js, Tailwind, Node, MongoDB, Socket.io, Prisma, Postgres
 <br/>
-Things I am currently experimenting with : Next.js, typescript, solidjs
+Things I am currently experimenting with : React Native
 <br/>
 </p>